 Research about emotional, sensitive or challenging experiences

-- victims of crime about investment fraud or burglary or assault
+victims of crime such as investment fraud or burglary or assault

-- fears and worries about aging, pap smears; illnesses like diabetes, and the things that embarrass them like facial scarring.
+people worried about and fearful about ageing, pap smears, illnesses like diabetes, and the things that embarrass them like facial scarring.

 We base our research design and analysis on our unique 'Sense-making framework' which combines insights from psychology, sociology, linguistics and behavioural economics.